Anna Bornioli PhD

 Anna Bornioli is a senior researcher specialised in urban walking, mobility behaviours and healthy built environments.
-She has expertise in evaluating complex urban interventions, assessing health and behavioural outcomes related to urban mobility, and exploring values of cultural heritage.
+All these themes are concentrated in specialised research in healthy cities.

-Anna Bornioli has specific research expertise in transport economics and behavioural science (specialised in urban walking and healthy built environments).
+Anna Bornioli has specific research expertise in urban walking and healthy built environments.
 For example: urban design influences walking behaviour.
 When pedestrians enjoy their surroundings they walk more and longer distances.
 This benefits their health.
 In addition, certain elements of urban environments can support people’s health.
 Urban and transport policy tools that can contribute to make cities healthier and more attractive are: car-free and low-traffic environments, low-emission zones, 30km/h speed limits, green infrastructure and natural elements.

 - Evaluation of urban interventions and transport policies;

 - Mobility behaviours and health effects;

 - Road safety;

 - Survey design;

 - Qualitative research (interviews, focus groups, urban ethnography, participatory map sketching).